lubuntu-team/manual/source/3/3.3/3.3.3/galculator.rst

 -----------
 Galculator is a scientific calculator application.
 It has a basic mode, a scientific mode, and a paper mode.

-Useage and Screenshots
+Usage and Screenshots
 ----------------------

 Version
 -------
-Lubuntu ships with version 2.1.4.
+Lubuntu ships Galculator with version 2.1.4.

 How to launch
 -------------